tinyhttp/milliparsec/README.md

 ![Last commit](https://img.shields.io/github/last-commit/talentlessguy/parsec.svg?style=flat-square)
 ![Minified size](https://img.shields.io/bundlephobia/min/body-parsec.svg?style=flat-square)

-Asynchronous body parser for Node.js.
+Modern asynchronous body parser for Node.js.

 It puts all the data into `req.body` so you don't have to create a separate array for it.
 At the same time, you can get the parsed body as a resolver argument.